-This course when taken in conjunction with all the advanced biology electives prepares students for the AP Biology exam. \This FALL course alternates yearly with Adv.
+This course when taken in conjunction with all the advanced biology electives prepares students for the AP Biology exam.
+This FALL course alternates yearly with Adv.
 Molecular and Cellular Biology.

-Adv Genetics (2)
+Adv Genetics 🕬

-Prerequisites: Biology 1, Advanced Biology 1 or Environmental Science 1 and satisfactory completion or concurrent enrollment in Chemistry 1 or Advanced Chemistry 1.
+Prerequisites: Completion of two science courses: Earth Systems Science 1, or Advanced Earth Systems Science 1 and Biology 1 or Advanced Biology 1 and concurrent enrollment or completion of Chemistry 1 or Advanced Chemistry 1.